support

 -

-is a type of: influence - a cognitive factor that tends to have an effect on what you do
+"the policy found little public support"; "his faith was all the support he needed"; "the team enjoyed the support of their fans"is a type of: influence - a cognitive factor that tends to have an effect on what you do

 -

-referred to in: armed forces, armed services, military, military machine, war machine - the military forces of a nationis a type of: military operation, operation - activity by a military or naval force (as a maneuver or campaign)subtypes: close support - close-in firing by one unit against an enemy engaged by another unitsame as: reenforcement, reinforcement
+"they called for artillery support"referred to in: armed forces, armed services, military, military machine, war machine - the military forces of a nationis a type of: military operation, operation - activity by a military or naval force (as a maneuver or campaign)subtypes: close support - close-in firing by one unit against an enemy engaged by another unitsame as: reenforcement, reinforcement

 -